 The replication datasets refer to the publicly available datasets containing the data obtained from all labs that took part in a Many Labs study.
 For the analyses, we extracted the scores on the items of each previously identified measure that met our inclusion criteria specified below.
 When scores could not be clearly identified, any available codebooks, analysis scripts or study materials were used to identify the relevant scores.

 To be included in the planned analyses on calculated reliabilities, the measure had to be a scale consisting of multiple items.
 If cleaned data was available this was chosen over raw data, to ensure that variables were coded as intended (e.g. no reverse-coded items).
-Pilot data were omitted from the analyses entirely.
+Pilot data were omitted from the analyses.
 These criteria resulted in suitable item score data from 19 replication sets spread across on average approximately 35 lab locations for the analyses of Hypotheses 2 & 3.

 Replication Protocols.